| | Vol. 24 No. 2

 only 3.5 percent, which is the smallest tuition increase in the

-Illinois Redesigns Admissions.
+past 12 years.
+IN THE STATESIllinois Redesigns Admissions.
 After a summer-long scandal

 and official investigation tipped off by a Chicago Tribune